client9/client9-website-2017/content/post/improve-your-workouts-with-one-simple-trick.md

 ---
-title: improve your workouts with one simple trick
+title: Improve your workouts with one simple trick
 date: 2017-08-20T19:33:45.551Z
 draft: false
 ---